cesaryuan/f-droid-repo-template/setup.md

     And now create secret with the name `KEYSTORE_P12`, and again paste the content of `out.txt`.

-7. Then open [this page](https://github.com/settings/tokens/new?description=f-droid%20repo) and generate a new GitHub personal access token without any scopes.
+7. Then open [this page](https://github.com/settings/tokens/new?description=f-droid%20repo&scopes=repo) and generate a new GitHub personal access token with the `repo` scope pre-selected.
 Set the expiration date to "No expiration" (or really any timeframe on how often you want to manually update this secret).
 Copy the token and set it as the `GH_ACCESS_TOKEN` repository secret.
 8. Find the generated `keystorepass` in `fdroid/config.yml` and set it to `FDROID_STORE_KEYSTORE_PASSWORD` repository secret.

 That should be it.
 You can now also generate a new QR code for your repo using online tools, then replace the file in `.github/qrcode.png`.
 And of course, you should now add your apps!